 After a short coffee break, Laura Kastenmayer from Trumpf addresses that Additive Manufacturing is new but not experimental anymore, explains why it makes sense to take a closer look at metal powder bed melting in the medical technology industry, and discusses similarities and differences to established technologies when integrating additive manufacturing into a certified production environment.

-The 3D fab+print Conference at MEDICA / COMPAMED 2018 is rounded off with a (panel) discussion and networking opportunity.
+The 3D fab+print Conference at MEDICA / COMPAMED 2018 will be rounded off with a panel discussion hosted by GE Additive.
+Moderator is Mr Stephan Zeidler, Business Development Manager Medical with GE Additive.

 Seats are limited, get your tickets now!

-*Please note there may be changes in the program which will be published in the online Advance Time Table a.s.a.p.
+*Please note there may be changes in the program.